College football takeaways: Top results from Week 1 and what they mean for the playoff race | NCAA.com

 Tagovailoa didn’t appear to show any lingering symptoms from an ankle injury that plagued him toward the end of last year.
 The junior nearly had the same number of touchdowns (four) as he did incompletions (five).

-Including Clemson and Alabama, nine of the top-10 teams in the preseason Associated Press poll have played through Sunday, sporting an average margin of victory of 27.7 points.
+Including Clemson and Alabama, the top 10 teams in the preseason Associated Press poll won their openers by an average margin of victory of 26.7 points.

-Overall, only one ranked team lost through Sunday's games — No. 11 Oregon.
+Overall, only one ranked team lost in the opening week — No. 11 Oregon.

 How does the Pac-12 fit into the College Football Playoff equation?